Does Cinnamon Boost Fertility?

 If you want to treat infertility with cinnamon, you can take about 1,500 milligrams every day for three months, and you will see a difference in your menstrual cycle.
 But before you start with cinnamon supplements, you must visit your doctor to rule out the cause of infertility and add cinnamon only if suggested by your doctor.
 If your doctor gives the go-ahead, you can add it to your diet in various ways.
 You can sprinkle freshly ground cinnamon onto your food every morning or take daily honey and cinnamon to conceive.
 Other foods, such as whole milk, have significant benefits for fertility, so cinnamon and milk fertility treatment benefit those who like to add milk to their diet.

 Below are some precautions to keep in mind while taking cinnamon for fertility.

-- Cinnamon acts as a mild blood thinner, thus it is best avoided if you are on any blood-thinning medication
+- Cinnamon is a mild blood thinner; thus, it should be avoided if you take any blood-thinning medication.

 - If you are either pregnant or lactating, you should avoid taking cinnamon supplements.

-- Cinnamon should not be had with candy, mints, or gum, as it may cause inflammation, and ulcers in the oral cavity, leading all the way down the throat.
+- Cinnamon should not be eaten with candy, mints, or gum, as it may cause inflammation and ulcers in the oral cavity, leading down the throat.